demisto/content/Packs/ForcepointEmailSecurity/README.md

 From the Forcepoint Security Manager, follow these instructions;
 1. Navigate to the page **Settings** > **General** > **SIEM Integration**.
-2. Mark the check box **Enable SIEM integration for all email appliances**
+2. Select the checkbox **Enable SIEM integration for all email appliances**.
 3. Configure the following SIEM settings;
    3.1.
 At **IP address or hostname**, enter the relevant IP address or hostname.
    3.2.
 At **Port**, enter the relevant Port number.